Selling with HubSpot

 To be able to successfully sell with HubSpot, it’s important to not only understand the sales process, but the rules associated with various scenarios you’ll encounter.
 This becomes critical when trying to understand domain ownership, core sales motions and how to receive credit.
 To learn more about HubSpot’s Solutions Partner Program sales rules, visit this page.

-HubSpot's Three Core Sales Motions
+HubSpot's Two Core Sales Motions

-Differences Between Partner Collab & Do-it-For-Me (DIFM)
+Differences Between Partner Assisted & Partner Sourced

 The S.M.A.C Framework for Co-Selling with HubSpot

 S.M.A.C stands for Scope, Match, Align and Close.
 These are the important stages for every single co-sold deal.
-These help define the steps and responsibilities for both HubSpot reps and partners on shared deals.
+These help define the steps and responsibilities for both HubSpot GSs and partners on shared deals.

 Deal Registration